1933 - 2015

 He instead went to Andrews University, where he participated in a number of music ensembles, while pursuing a theology degree.
 He completed an M.Div. in New Testament studies in 1971.

 Shortly after accepting a position at Pacific Union College Preparatory School in 1971, Rhodes took a four-year leave while questions about him were resolved and he could redefine personal objectives.
 During this time, he had a lucrative offer for employment in business and received several invitations from SDA and public schools to direct band.
-He still wanted to teach Bible, however, and waited until the opportunity to do so became possible.
+He still wanted to teach Bible, however, and waited until that opportunity became possible.

 In my first year there, I noticed signs advertising a meeting for a branch of the International Clarinet Association.
 I went to where they were meeting and, intrigued by what I was hearing coming from one of the rooms where a clarinet group was practicing, I stood outside listening.
 Someone noticed me standing there and invited me to come inside.
 After we became acquainted, I invited them to practice at Far Eastern Academy, having cleared this with leadership of my school.